Continuing Student Housing

 Second-year students and beyond can choose from three different Cal Poly apartment communities.

 On campus, students can live in the Cerro Vista or Poly Canyon Village apartments.
 These furnished apartments are safe and convenient with all the amenities: full kitchens, Wi-Fi, private or shared bedrooms, regular cleaning service and a network of support to help you succeed.
 Plus, there’s the 360-degree views, the amazing hikes, and nearby shops — right in your backyard.

 Students can also live in the heart of downtown San Luis Obispo at Cal Poly Lofts, a smaller community designed for student entrepreneurs and innovators.
 The Lofts are beautifully renovated studio, one and two-bedroom, fully-furnished apartments, steps away from business networks, the Center for Innovation & Entrepreneurship and nearby shops, eateries and entertainment.

 Learn more about Cal Poly Lofts and how to apply here.
-(The first step of the Cal Poly Lofts application closes Feb.
-8.)
+(The Cal Poly Lofts application is now closed for 2019-20.)

 Don’t forget to follow us on Instagram @cp_housing for all the latest updates.

 The 2019-20 campus housing application is now open to all students!

 Sign up early!
 The application remains open until spaces are filled.

 How it works

 - First-year and all other students apply Feb.
 5